yenk/global-refugee-patterns/README.md

 # Note
 This project will continue to evolve to improve data visualizations, more ETL with added code modularity, and ultimately to increase the refugee crisis awareness using data science to a wider and bigger global audience.

-If you have Jupyter in your machine with added extension to Github, there is a Jupyter file you can download in this project, if you want to see all individual outputs from each section that I executed.
-->Visualizing Global Refugee Crisis Using Pythonic ETL.ipynb